DrAdamRoe/cloud-variations/README.md

 This monstrous command is really two in one.
 The inner command, within backticks (`` ` ``), is executed first.
 This will list all versions of the app which have no traffic flowing to them (hence the `--filter`), but will only list the versions id and no other information (hence the `--format`).
 This list will be parsed, line by line, by the outer command, which will try to delete those app versions.

+### Wrong Build Architecture for GCP

+If you can't deploy your container to Google Cloud Run, you might see an error like this:

+>ERROR: (gcloud.run.deploy) Cloud Run error: Container failed to start.
+Failed to start and then listen on the port defined by the PORT environment variable.
+Logs for this revision might contain more information.

+and upon looking at the logs, you may see something like:

+> terminated: Application failed to start: Failed to create init process: failed to load /usr/local/bin/flask: exec format error

+The issue is probably that your own computer's processor uses a different architecture than the one on Google Cloud, in particular if you are using a newer Mac using an ARM architecture (M1).
+To resolve this, you'll have to build an image for a different architecture than on your computer.
+The process is documented [here](https://docs.docker.com/desktop/multi-arch/).

+Once you have followed the instructions there, the following build command should give you an image which you can use both locally and on Google Cloud:

+> docker buildx build --platform linux/amd64 --tag hello-cloud . --load

+and then you can continue as above, with `docker run`, `docker tag`, `docker push`, and finally `gcloud run deploy`.
+Note that the local performance will be degraded with this setup, but that should be fine for this hello-world app.
+There are more sophisticated approaches for building for multiple architectures.